-Teresa McPherson, Editor, discusses topics ranging from pressing industry issues and news to more general information regarding the economy, the housing crunch and more.
-Site visitors are encouraged to post comments, start a discussion and help build dialogue.
+Susan Sutton, Editor-in-Chief, Integrated Media, discusses topics ranging from the latest industry news and pressing issues to more general information regarding the economy, key market trends, and more.
+Site visitors are encouraged to post comments, start a discussion, and help build dialogue.

 Tests are being done to check the long-term performance of the coated materials by exposing them to rapidly changing temperatures in a time-compressed form.